ndrakos/blog/_posts/2020-09-09-FSPS_Parameters.md

 <code>zred</code> -- redshift of galaxy.
 This can be set

 <code>tage</code> -- age of galaxy in Gyr.
 I think this is probably the age since star formation begins.
+(Edit: this is actually the age of the universe... )

 <code>logzsol</code> -- metallicity